Controls

 Notes and pitfalls

-Use Text first.
+Use string Content first.
 It is the simplest path for ordinary caption buttons and matches the built-in rendering path.

 Templates need a ContentPresenter.
-If you expect mirrored Text or explicit Content to appear inside a template, the template must present that content itself.
+If you expect button content to appear inside a template, the template must present that content itself.

 Commands can disable the button automatically.
 If your command reports that it cannot execute, the button reflects that by becoming disabled until the command changes state.